natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/x_comprehensions.rst

     In [12]: print(only_digits)
     [10, 20, 30, 40]

-Of course, not all loops can be rewritten as a list generator but when it is possible to do so without making the expression more complex, it is better to use the list generators.
+Of course, not all loops can be rewritten as a list generator but when it is possible to do so without making the expression more complex, it is better to use list generators.

 .. note::
     In Python, list generators can also replace filter and map functions and are considered  as more understandable solutions.

-With the help of the list generator it is also convenient to obtain elements from nested dictionaries:
+With the help of list generator it is also convenient to obtain elements from nested dictionaries:

 .. code:: python